Compiling to recurrent neurons: Related Work

 Neurosymbolic programs combine neural networks with discrete components.
 There are many approaches, but we focus on those which compile discrete components into differentiable form.

 \t{Scallop}, \t{TerpreT}, and \t{Differentiable Forth} are programming languages where discrete components are compiled into differentiable form \cite{li2023scallop, bovsnjak2017programming, gaunt2017differentiable}.
 Their programming paradigms differ---across logic, imperative, and probabilistic programming.
-Their programs blend neural networks solving perceptual tasks with discrete components performing logical tasks, mediated by the compiler as in $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$}.
+In general, their programs blend neural networks solving perceptual or linguistic tasks with discrete components performing logical tasks, mediated by the compiler as in $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$}.
+For example, \t{Scallop} was recently used to write probabilistic logic programs whose inputs may derive from querying a large language model \cite{li2024relational}.
 These languages established that this kind of programming is possible for a rich array of tasks, and that it has positive impacts on learning dynamics.
 Our first intuitions on compiling discrete structure to differentiable form came from these languages.

 However, they lack a theory of compiler correctness.
 No compiler correctness theorems and proofs are available for these languages.
 As a result, some principles underlying their design are difficult to understand or fix.
 For example, these languages lack first-class iteration.
 Before completing our work, it was unclear whether its absence was fundamental. $\cj${ $(\nb{\lto}, \nb{\Bool}, \nb{\N})$} offers a simple setting to isolate and resolve these basic language design issues, not only for iteration but also other discrete structures (Section \ref{sec:discussion}).